Marrano

-The term specifically refers to the charge of crypto-Judaism, whereas the term converso was used for the wider population of Jewish converts to Catholicism, whether or not they secretly still practised Jewish rites.
-Converts from either Judaism or Islam were referred to by the broader term of "New Christians."
+The related term converso was used for the wider population of Jewish converts to Catholicism, whether or not they secretly still practised Jewish rites.
+Converts from either Judaism or Islam were referred to by the more general term "New Christians".

-The term marrano came into later use in 1492 with the Castilian Alhambra Decree, which prohibited the practice of Judaism in Spain and required all remaining Jews to convert or leave, under the premise that, "If they are not good Christians, their descendants will be."

-By then, the vast majority of Jews in Spain had converted to Catholicism, perhaps under pressure from the Massacre of 1391, and conversos numbered hundreds of thousands.
-They were monitored by the Spanish Inquisition and subject to suspicions by Catholics of the secret practice of Judaism, also known as "Marranism."
+The term marrano came into use in 1492 with the Castilian Alhambra Decree, which prohibited the practice of Judaism in Spain and required all remaining Jews to convert or leave.
+The vast majority of Jews in Spain had already converted to Catholicism, perhaps under pressure from the Massacre of 1391, and conversos numbered in the hundreds of thousands.
+Suspected by Old Christians of the secret practice of Judaism, the Spanish Inquisition, established prior to the decree, surveilled New Christians to try to detect whether their conversion to Christianity was sincere.